arnemorken/anypaginator/README.md

 after gotoClicked has finished.

 ## CSS classes
-These shouyld be self-explanatory.
-To style a container with a specific id, use the jQuery addClass function.
+These should be pretty self explanatory.
 ```css
 .any-paginator-container
 .any-paginator-prev